- 1 Article Summary: Moving to Italy from UK

 Watch our short video below for an inside look at what life in Italy is really like for UK nationals — from the first steps of relocation to settling into a new home and community.

-Before you start your journey, visit our Leaving the UK guide for essential pre-move steps including tax, pensions and residency planning.
+Before you start your journey, our leaving the UK guide covers essential pre-move steps including tax, pensions and residency planning before you relocate.

-For inspiration, explore Italy’s Official Tourism Portal to discover the country’s unique regions, cuisine and cultural highlights that make living in Italy so appealing for UK expats and British nationals.
+For inspiration, explore official Italy tourism and culture resources to discover the country’s unique regions, cuisine and cultural highlights that make living in Italy so appealing for UK expats and British nationals.

 See why thousands of UK citizens are choosing to move to Italy for better quality of life, lower living costs and enhanced financial freedom.